xuyinyi/DAPiGen/README.md

 The relevant files are kept in './raw_data'

 ### GNN model
-The relevant files and code for the descriptor model are in './QSPR/GNN/'
+The relevant files and code for the GNN models are in './QSPR/GNN/'

 A command line for training a AFP model and tuning the splitting seed:
 ```commandline